top of page

 There are big, definitive aspects regarding dæmons that are accepted as canon which we – fans and even adaptors – have rather forgotten are really just conjecture.

-In fact in terms of what is absolutely stated in the books, that which we know for sure about dæmons is less than one might imagine, and less than the adaptations have been keen to claim for fact up-front.
+In fact in terms of what is absolutely stated in the books, that which we know for sure about dæmons is less than one might imagine, and less than the adaptations have been keen to claim for straight-up fact.

 This is what we know according to what is presented as fact in the books: we know that dæmons are life-companions to humans that manifest automatically in Lyra’s world, but which humans from any universe may learn to make manifest; we know that they take the forms of creatures – insects, birds, mammals, perhaps (and this is something I'll look at in section II) even creatures that are, in our world at least, mythical; we know that a child’s dæmon is able to change the form it wears, but that at around the age of puberty the dæmon settles into one form for life.